mapbender/mapbender-documentation/en/functions/misc/html.rst

 Refer to a twig file
 --------------------

-In the Content-area you can refer to a twig file.
+You can refer to a twig file in the Content area.
 Please note that the twig file has to contain valid HTML.

 .. image:: ../../../figures/html_configuration_include_twig.png
      :scale: 80